AgileRL/AgileRL/docs/arena/index.rst

 Installation
 ------------

-To use the Arena client, install the standalone package directly with lightweight dependencies, or install AgileRL, which depends on it:
+To use the Arena client, install the standalone package directly with lightweight dependencies, or use the AgileRL extra:

 .. code-block:: bash

    pip install agilerl-arena
    # or
-   pip install agilerl
+   pip install "agilerl[arena]"

 Authentication
 --------------